 If an area is red, its value may only be taken into account for the number of hours.

-If a surface glows green, its value may only be taken into account for the number of minutes.
+If an area is green, its value may only be taken into account for the number of minutes.

-On the other hand, if an area is blue, its value must be taken into account for both the number of hours and the number of minutes.
+If, on the other hand, a surface is blue, its significance must be taken into account for both the number of hours and the number of minutes.

-But we are not finished yet, the number of minutes read must now be multiplied by five.
+But we are not finished yet, the number of minutes read off must now also be multiplied by five.

-And there we are already at the first small disadvantage of the clock.
+And that's where we already come to the first small drawback of the watch.

-Apart from the fact that you need - just at the beginning - a bit longer to read the time, the minute can only be displayed in five-minute increments.
-This means that 08:43 clock is not shown as 08:43 o'clock but as 08:40.
-The display thus always rounds off to the previous value divisible by five.
+Apart from the fact that - especially at the beginning - it takes a little longer to read off the time, the number of minutes can only be displayed in five-minute steps.
+This means that 08:43 is not displayed as 08:43 but as 08:40.
+The display always rounds off to the previous value divisible by five.

 Display examples of the time

-ATTENTION: If the clock displays different colors than indicated in this example, then a different color palette is most likely set.
-How this is switched on or is described in the section "setting".
+ATTENTION: If the clock displays other colors than shown in this example, then most likely a different color palette is set.
+How to change the color palette is described in the section "Settings".

-After connecting the clock, it will take about five seconds for the clock to be displayed.
+After connecting the clock, it takes about five seconds until the time is displayed.

-The clock can be set using the buttons or touch areas on the back.
+The clock can be adjusted via the buttons or touch surfaces on the back.

-The Fibonacci watch has three different operating modes.
-The first displays the time using the procedure described above.
-In the second there is a color change on all luminous surfaces.
-In the third mode, a color change takes place on each individual illuminated area.
+The Fibonacci clock has three different operating modes.
+In the first, the time is displayed according to the procedure described above.
+In the second mode, a color change takes place on all luminous surfaces.
+In the third mode, a color change takes place on each individual luminous surface.

-The mode can be changed by pressing the "Mode" button.
-As a result, no time display is possible in the two color change modes.
+The mode can be changed by pressing the "Mode" key.
+Consequently, no time display is possible in the two color change modes.

-A direct exact adjustment is otherwise possible via the serial interface.
-Information about this in the section "Serial interface".
+A direct exact setting is otherwise possible via the serial interface.
+For more information, refer to the section "Serial interface".